g0orx/HPSDR_MIDI/README.md

 See the ![Wiki](https://github.com/g0orx/HPSDR_MIDI/wiki) for more details

-Gerber files and Arduino Due code to added soon.
+Gerber files and Arduino Due code to added soon (waiting for v1.2 boards to arrive and tested).